We want to help you discover and compare the best and most trusted companies. Trustpilot’s business categories are there to help you do just that.

 - Time period - The time period in which the minimum number of reviews were collected

-- Company status - A company’s status can either be claimed, unclaimed, or collecting.
+- Company status - A company’s status can either be 'Unclaimed', 'Claimed' or 'Asking for reviews'.

 By default, Trustpilot applies filters that show only companies that:

-- That have received 25 or more reviews in the past 12 months.
+- Have received 25 or more reviews in the past 12 months.

 We’ve chosen these default filters because they give you a list of companies that have a certain level of activity over the past year and are actively soliciting feedback from their customers – two important factors that can help you find the best and most trustworthy companies to buy from.